GradinaruLab/in-vitro-transduction-assay/README.md

 ## Notebooks

 ## Installation
+To operate this code, first jupyter notebook should be installed to allow simple examination of the python notebooks.

+First, setup the package by running `pip install -e .` in the directory containing `setup.py`.
+This will allow you to have an editable version of the code.

-To operate this code, you need to have the following packages installed:
+Then, make sure you have the following packages installed: pandas numpy json bokeh scipy skimage glob opencv

-FILL IN HERE

 ## Credits
+David Goertsen wrote all of the code for this repository.

 ## License
 GNU GENERAL PUBLIC LICENSE